 - The Associated Press Stylebook (AP style) prefers to avoid contractions in formal writing.2

-- The Publication Manual of the American Psychological Association (APA style) doesn’t address contraction usage, but the APA Style blog confirmed that the APA accepts contractions in a few limited scenarios.3
+- The Publication Manual of the American Psychological Association (APA style) also prefers to avoid contractions, but the APA Style blog confirmed that the APA accepts contractions in a few limited scenarios.3

 3. Is your content formal, semi-formal, or informal?